OnionIoT/Onion-Docs/Omega2/Documentation/Get-Started/Using-the-Console/Developing-using-the-console.md

 The Omega comes ready with a kernel module that can translate text to Morse code and blink the LEDs, but you'll need to tell the kernel which LED you want to blink.
 The kernel exposes a lot of hardware status and configuration options through a virtual filesystem under `/sys`.
 (I.e. the files under `/sys` aren't *actually* files, but they look and act like files to make it very easy to access them from the command line and in scripts or programs.)

-To tell the kernel that we are going to use the new Morse code module, set the LED trigger condition for the Onion system LED to `morse` by using the `echo` command to write the setting into the virtual file:
+To tell the kernel that we are going to use the Morse code module, set the LED trigger condition for the Onion system LED to `morse` by using the `echo` command to write the setting into the virtual file:

 ```
 echo morse > /sys/class/leds/onion\:amber\:system/trigger